algomo/knowledge-base/docs/docs/api-access/Using Our Apis.md

 - **Rate Limits**: A limit of 5 messages per minute is enforced.
 - **Token Rules**: Only one token can be active at a time.
 - **Payload Size Limit**: Messages must not exceed 1000 characters.
+- **Tools**: You may have seen some of the exciting work we're doing with tools.
+Currently this is not accessible via our APIs.

 ### Identifying Your Chatbot ID